icslabspace/icslabspace.github.io/_posts/2017-01-03-Hot topics in Computer Science.markdown

 ![pic](/images/posts/hotrest/intellisys.png)

 ### 3. Virtualization & Vision
 I've decided to combine these two as it seems virtualization is on a real high but this buzz came from games such as Pokemon-Go.
-So it is no unnatural to see that Machine Vision combined with Virtualization Systems and Augmented Reality can make for a powerful topic.
+So it is not unnatural to see that Machine Vision combined with Virtualization Systems and Augmented Reality can make for a powerful topic.
 ![pic](/images/posts/hotrest/virtvision.png)

 ### 4. Healthcare